BRPD Sergeant Caleb Eisworth passes away Sunday morning

 "I've known him for a long time," Hillar said of Eisworth.
 "The one thing is that he was always smiling, you could not get a smile off of his face.
 Whatever the situation was, he would find a way to smile and be a nice guy.
 He wanted to ride those motorcycles.

 Officials with the East Baton Rouge Mayor-President's office said Mayor-President Sid Edwards asked all flags to be flown at half staff in honor of Eisworth.
+Edwards issued a statement saying he would "take every measure to keep our community safe" and that "[his] prayers are with [Eisworth's] beautiful family during this heartbreaking time."

 BRPD Chief TJ Morse released the following statement: